-The current members of our Audit Committee are independent within the meaning of Rule 10A-3, as was Joseph F. Quinlan, Jr., who served as an Audit Committee member during 2020.
-Mr. Quinlan's term expired on December 31, 2020.
+The current members of our Audit Committee are independent within the meaning of Rule 10A-3.

 SEC Rules and Regulations

 The SEC's rules and regulations require us to determine whether each of our directors is independent under a definition of independence of a national securities exchange or of an inter-dealer quotation system.
 Because we are not a listed issuer whose securities are listed on a national securities exchange or listed in an inter-dealer quotation system, we may choose which national securities exchange's or inter-dealer quotation system's definition of independence to apply.
 Our Board of Directors has selected the independence standards of the New York Stock Exchange (the "NYSE") for this purpose.
 However, because we are not listed on the NYSE, we are not required to meet the NYSE's director independence standards and our Board of Directors is using such NYSE standards only to make the independence determination required by SEC rules, as described below.